Lecture recording - consolidation, further development and better accessibility

 Phone: +49 721 608-48218

-The goal of the project is to bring the different partial services into a coherent overview for the users in order to be able to better develop the potentials of a continuous use in this way.
-This infrastructure should serve the grown basic demand as well as leave room for more complex requests.
+The aim of the project is to bring the various sub-services into a coherent overview for users in order to better exploit the potential of continuous use in this way.
+This infrastructure should serve both the basic needs that have grown and also leave room for more complex requests.